 Travel money cards are a popular, secure and easy way to take money on overseas holidays.
-Travel money cards simplify the currency exchange process and assist you to manage your travel money easily.
+They can simplify the currency exchange process, and assist you to manage your travel money easily.

 Because your travel money card is not connected to your transaction account, potential losses are restricted if your card gets stolen.
 It’s easy to suspend or cancel a lost or stolen card, and your provider may be able to give you access to emergency funds anywhere in the world – making travel money cards a secure and convenient way to take money overseas.
 If you need to contact Cash Passport™ to suspend or cancel a card, please do so here.

-With a regular debit or credit card, the currency rate can vary hugely during your trip and conversion fees may apply, which means you may get less currency for your New Zealand dollar and your overseas trip could end up costing you more.
-But a travel money card allows you to load and lock your foreign currency at today’s exchange rate* and actively manage your balance so you’ll know exactly how much you have to spend.
+With a regular debit or credit card, the currency rate can vary hugely during your trip.
+And once you add on the conversion fees that may apply, you’re going to end up with far less bang for your Aussie buck.
+But a travel money card allows you to load and lock your foreign currency at that day’s exchange rate* and actively manage your balance – so you’ll know exactly how much you have to spend.

-The Multi-currency Cash Passport™ card allows you to load up to 9 currencies, and set the default currency for your location.
-If there isn’t enough money loaded for the local currency, it will automatically make up the balance from other currencies loaded on your card using the latest exchange rate at the time of the transaction and subject to applicable fees.
+The Travel Money Nz Currency Pass allows you to load up to 10 currencies, and set the default currency for your location.
+If there isn’t enough money loaded for the local currency, your Currency Pass will automatically make up the balance from other currencies loaded on your card – using the latest exchange rate at the time of the transaction.

 *Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.